tstack/lnav/README.md

 # LNAV -- The Logfile Navigator

-The Log File Navigator, **lnav** for short, is an advanced log file viewer for the small-scale.
-It is a terminal application that can understand your log files and make it easy for you to find problems with little to no setup.
+The Log File Navigator, **lnav** for short, is a log file viewer for the terminal.

 ## Screenshot